 Frequently Asked Questions

-The first cohort will begin classes in January of 2020.
+The first cohort will began classes in January of 2020.

 We will accept 30 students per cohort, admitting one cohort per year.

-You will need to submit any additional official transcripts to the UMHB OT office as soon as they are available to ensure all program prerequisites are adequately completed.
+You will need to submit any additional official transcripts to the UMHB Graduate Admissions office as soon as they are available to ensure all program prerequisites are adequately completed.